 6.5.1.3.
 Disease characteristics

-Information on disease characteristics collected on 'Primary Diagnosis' and RECIST eCRF pages will be summarized for the following.
+Information on disease characteristics collected on 'Primary Diagnosis' and RECIST eCRF pages will be summarized overall and by treatment group.
+Summary statistics will be presented for the following.

 From the 'Primary Diagnosis' eCRF page: